Major County, Oklahoma

 Major County is a county in the northwestern part of the U.S. state of Oklahoma.
-As of the 2010 census, its population was 7,527.
+As of the 2020 census, its population was 7,782.
 Its county seat is Fairview.
 The county was created in 1907.

 Located in northwestern Oklahoma, Major County is bounded by Woods and Alfalfa counties in the north, Garfield County on the east, Kingfisher, Blaine, and Dewey on the south, and Woodward on the west.
 Major County has 957.87 square miles of land and water.
 It is drained by the North Canadian and Cimarron Rivers, and the Eagle Chief, Griever, and Sand Creeks.

 History

-Upon statehood in 1907, Major County was created from southern part of a territorial county.
+Upon statehood in 1907, Major County was created from the southern part of a territorial county.
 Fairview, which had been settled following the Land Run of 1893, was designated the county seat, and voters reaffirmed the choice on December 22, 1908.
 The county commissioners rented office space until a brick courthouse was constructed.
 A second courthouse, made of stone, was erected in 1928.

-Named for John Charles Major, a representative to the state's 1906 Constitutional Convention, the area was originally settled by large numbers of Kansas Mennonites.
+Named for John Charles Major, a representative of the state's 1906 Constitutional Convention, the area was originally settled by large numbers of Kansas Mennonites.
 One county town, Meno, received its name from an early leader of the Mennonite movement, Menno Simons.

 The county experienced "Black Sunday" dust storms on April 14, 1935.